Shuaibiqbal/GridSearchCV-vs-RandomizedSearchCV-Breast-Cancer-Dataset-/Readme.md

     --> You’re unsure which values to try.
     --> You’re working with limited time or resources.
     --> You want a quick and reasonable solution, not necessarily the optimal one.

+## ✅ When to Use Each (from the code example)

+**Scenario**	**Recommended Method**

+    --> You want best performance, time is okay	        ✅ GridSearchCV --> You want speed and can tolerate small loss	    ⚡ RandomizedSearchCV --> Hyperparameter space is small (like in code)	✅ GridSearchCV --> Hyperparameter space is large	                ⚡ RandomizedSearchCV

+    GridSearchCV tried all 18 parameter combinations and gave slightly better or equal accuracy than RandomizedSearchCV, which only tried 10.
+So, use GridSearchCV when:

+        --> The parameter space is small (as in the code) --> You want maximum accuracy
+        --> And you can afford a bit more computation time.